mpoupon/MOM6_Double_Gyre/README.md

 # MOM6 Double Gyre

 This project includes multiple versions of a double-gyre ocean configuration forced by idealized atmospheric conditions and reproducing the physical and biogeochemical dynamics characteristic of the North Atlantic.
-The physical model used is MOM6 ([Adcroft et al. 2019]( https://doi.org/10.1029/2019MS001726)) and the biogeochemical module can be used in the original version (COBALTv2, [Stock et al. 2020](https://doi.org/10.1029/2019MS002043)) or in the version including zooplankton vertical migration (COBALTv2-DVM,[Poupon et al. 2025](https://os.copernicus.org/articles/21/851/2025/)).
+The physical model used is MOM6 ([Adcroft et al. 2019]( https://doi.org/10.1029/2019MS001726)) and the biogeochemical module can be used in the original version (COBALTv2, [Stock et al. 2020](https://doi.org/10.1029/2019MS002043)) or in the version including zooplankton vertical migration (COBALTv2-DVM, [Poupon et al. 2025](https://os.copernicus.org/articles/21/851/2025/)).
 The configuration is available at three different horizontal resolutions (85 km, 9.4 km and 3.1 km).

 **The directories contain:**